My two favorite plays from the past two seasons were by female theatre artists directing their own work. What makes these shows successful?

 Those who criticize the piece (again) for being a screenplay ignore two salient facts.
 First, most of our new material for the stage is filmic, because younger generations of storytellers tend to imagine in the cinematic medium.
 (Some older authors like Zavada and Esterházy tend to write prose pieces for the stage.)
 In short, most authors lack a theatre imagination.
 Second, these critics fail to see how dialogue drives Sunflower.
 What Andrea Pass accomplishes, in fact, would make most dramatists green with envy.
-The practically mundane conversations at the beginning roll by without exciting much attention until we realize, gradually, that she has painted an entire world with these conversations.
+The practically mundane conversations at the beginning roll by without exciting much attention until we realize, gradually, that she has painted an entire world with these exchanges.
 We soon find that we know this setting and her characters uncomfortably well.

 As the play takes shape, it becomes clear that its focus is the mother-daughter relationship between Anikó and Janka (in the author’s words, her two heroines).
 Nowadays, it has become trendy to diagnose parents as narcissists, but that is exactly the dynamic at work.
 Janka cannot comprehend her mother’s mental difficulties and is often forced to be the responsible adult in their interactions.
 Eventually, she turns away from her mother, seeking out better sources for the love she craves.
 After Anikó’s first big breakdown, the wife and mother is pressured to reform her life, but she receives little to no support.
 Janka comes to realize her role her in mother’s deterioration.
 This recognition is a painful step in the process of growing up.